xue2sheng/jsonMock/README.md

 ## Windows 10

-You'd better install **ninja build** command and add it to the *path environment varible* at your *Powershell console*.
-This way you can build without Windows *make* warnings/errors:
+By installing **ninja build** command and add it to the *path environment varible* at your *Powershell console*, you might spare yourself some pain in the neck to prevent usual Windows *make* warnings/errors:

      mkdir build
      cd build